Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 ![](Images/2023-06-26-10-04-42.png)

 ## Risk lists
-Are curated lists that contain Indicators of Compromise (IOCs), such as IP addresses, domains, file hashes, or URLs associated with malicious activity.
-These lists are generated based on a wide array of Recorded Future intelligence sources, including open web, dark web, and technical sources.
+Risk lists are curated lists that contain Indicators of Compromise (IOCs), such as IP addresses, domains, file hashes, or URLs associated with malicious activity.
+These lists are generated based on a wide array of Recorded Future intelligence sources, including open web, dark web, and other technical sources.

 * [Manage Risk Lists](https://www.recordedfuture.com/support/install-configure-manage-risk-lists)
 * [About Risk Lists](https://support.recordedfuture.com/hc/en-us/articles/115000897248-Recorded-Future-Risk-Lists) (requires login)